 Beth Woodward, Vice President for Enrollment Management

-The Marylhurst University Board of Trustees includes prominent members of the regional community and is chaired by Ruth A. Beyer of Stoel Rives LLP.
+The Marylhurst University Board of Trustees includes prominent members of the regional community and is chaired by Scott Bolton '02, Vice President of External Affairs for PacifiCorp.
 Trustees are Marylhurst alumni, corporate executives, educators and civic leaders.
 The board represents a variety of industries, including financial services, retail, health services, public utilities and university education.
 Each member brings a unique perspective and high caliber of leadership.

-Marylhurst University has 58 full-time and 449 part-time faculty.
-All are working professionals recognized in their fields.
+Marylhurst University has 43 full-time and 175 part-time faculty.
+All are professionals and/or scholars recognized in their fields.
 Each brings practical, tested experience to the classroom.

 96% are on a degree-seeking track